kapsitis/rbs-datastructures/exams/ds-exam2/ds-exam2.rst

   **(C)**
    What is the largest and the smallest value for :math:`h` -- the height of :math:`T`?
    Explain your estimates.

+.. only:: Internal

+  **Answer:**

+  **(A)**
+    The tree can be a full binary tree.
+Consider the following construction: first create the simplest full binary tree only containing one node (it is its root, but it is also a leaf).
+Every time some leaf gets two children, it becomes an internal node and there are two new leaves -- in total the tree gains one internal node and one leaf node.
+So, the number of leaves is always larger than the number of internal nodes (by exactly one).
+So a tree with :math:`32` internal nodes would have exactly :math:`33` leaves.

+    No tree with :math:`32` internal nodes can be a perfect binary tree.
+In perfect trees the number of internal nodes can be :math:`0` or :math:`1`, or :math:`3`, or :math:`7`, and so on.
+    In general, a perfect tree of height :math:`H` would have exactly :math:`2^H - 1` internal nodes (and :math:`2^H` leaves).
+But :math:`32` cannot be represented as :math:`2^H-1` for any integer :math:`H`.

+  **(B)**
+    If a tree has :math:`i` internal nodes, then it can have up to :math:`i+1` leaves (it has exactly :math:`i+1` leaves, if it is a full tree -- see explanation in the above item).
+    On the other hand, any tree with :math:`i` internal nodes should have at least one leaf -- the node where parent-child relationships end.
+A tree can have exactly one leaf (if any internal node has exactly one child -- so all the nodes make a long chain with :math:`i` internal nodes and one leaf).

+    In case if :math:`i =32` we get the maximum number of nodes :math:`n = i + (i+1) = 32 + 33 = 65`.
+    And the minimum number of nodes is :math:`i+1 = 33`.

+  **(C)**
+    Consider a perfect tree with all leaves at the depth :math:`5`.
+It would have :math:`2^5 = 32` leaves, but just :math:`31` internal nodes.
+To create one more internal node we must have at least two leaves at the depth :math:`6`, so the smallest value of :math:`h` is :math:`h=6`.

+    On the other hand, the very skinny tree -- just a chain of vertices with one leaf at the end -- would have height :math:`h = 32`.
+(One cannot get a taller tree, since there must be at least one vertex at every depth; one cannot skip levels.)

+  :math:`\square`

 ..
 4.A.
 Use priority queue ADT to implement and analyze simple algorithms.